Santiago Tequixquiac: 21st century and present

 The town of Santiago Tequixquiac became urbanized as part of the Mexico City Metropolitan Area starting in the 1950s with urban problems now, this urban sectors named agricultural colonies and new colonies at neighborhoods is the answer by Mexican Revolution for the redistribution of agricultural land, these new colonies have got many problems, the land propriety is very complicated, no urban planning, no security, no municipal services as water, lighting web, cleaning garbage service or pavement on the streets.
 In these places have got a growing demographic no planning and poverty on natural places or agricultural lands.

-Santiago Tequixquiac hasn't united with other towns, has got many farms and growing land between other urban areas, but has arrived here more people come from others places.
+Santiago Tequixquiac hasn't united with other towns, has many farms and growing land between other urban areas, but has arrived here more people come from other places.
 The native people has got vulnerability with an organized crime and narcotrafic cartels with impunity in the municipal government and policy.